econchick/new-coder/docs/_posts/2013-01-06-Intro-DataViz.md

 Google has a great KML [intro](https://developers.google.com/kml/documentation/) and [tutorial](https://developers.google.com/kml/documentation/kml_tut) for those interested.

-Wiki has a pretty readable [explanation](http://en.wikipedia.org/wiki/XML) of XML, and w3 has a simple [tutorial](http://www.w3schools.com/xml/) if you want to learn more (_side comment_: w3 is not the greatest for learning front-end related web development, but fine for quick references).
+Wikipedia has a pretty readable [explanation](http://en.wikipedia.org/wiki/XML) of XML, and w3 has a simple [tutorial](http://www.w3schools.com/xml/) if you want to learn more (_side comment_: w3 is not the greatest for learning front-end related web development, but fine for quick references).

 Both KML and XML, as well as HTML and XHTML, follow the [DOM](http://en.wikipedia.org/wiki/Document_Object_Model) convention, Document Object Model.
 It’s basically how you interact with different objects through defined functions.